Economic Policy – Field of study catalogue MU

 After successfully completing his/her studies the graduate is able to:

-- show deep comprehension of problems of economic policy and their macroeconomic consequences
+- show fundamental comprehension of problems of economic policy

 - present, write reports, and discuss in English and another world language, both in general and economic terminology

-- comprehend advanced economic consequences of EU membership from both macroeconomic and microeconomic points of view
+- comprehend basic economic consequences of EU membership especially from the macroeconomic point of view

 The final state examination in the Economic Policy study programme is oral and has three parts: